 The Saikawa lab at Emory University is partnering with Historic Westside Gardens (HWG), whose members and staff live in the community, to test a variety of active and potential growing spaces for heavy metals and metalloids, such as lead, zinc, and cadmium.
 Our work in the Westside has led to the finding of slag, a toxic byproduct from industrial practices.
 A result of this finding ultimately led to the establishment of the Westside Lead Superfund site.
 We are also working to identify safe and inexpensive plants to help remediate and remove the metals from the soil.
 This project was funded by the Emory HERCULES Center, which works to understand lifetime exposures and their health impacts.
 Other partners include the Georgia Department of Public Health, and Pediatric Environmental Health Specialty Unit.

-We are offering free soil screening to Georgia residents interested in checking their soil for harmful levels of heavy metals such as lead.
-We invite you to bring your soil from two areas of your choice on November 19th from 11 AM - 1 PM.
-We will be screening your soil at 380 Elm Street, Atlanta, GA 30314!
+We offer free soil screening to Georgia residents interested in checking their soil for harmful levels of heavy metals such as lead.
+We invite you to bring your soil to the following dates and locations throughout the year:

 Please read more information about soilSHOP, how we screen your soil, how to collect samples of soil and the limitations of the program here.